The boundary of linear subvarieties: Level filtrations

 \subsection{Level and vertical filtration}

 In this section we define the concept of level for homology classes.
 Additionally, we introduce two filtrations $\LVLF[\bullet]$ and $\GRCF[\bullet]$ of $H_1(\Sigma\setminus P,Z)$.
-Roughly speaking, $\LVLF$ will consist of all cycles which can be represented by paths supported in $\resleq{\Sigma}$, while cycles $\GRCF\subseteq \LVLF$ additionally can be represented by paths disjoint from the horizontal vanishing cycles of level $i$.
+Roughly speaking, $\LVLF$ will consist of all cycles which can be represented by paths supported in the subsurface $\resleq{\Sigma}$ of level at most $i$, while cycles $\GRCF\subseteq \LVLF$ additionally can be represented by paths disjoint from the horizontal vanishing cycles of level $i$.

 The motivation for introducing $\GRCF$ is that it will come with a surjective linear map

 the {\em specialization morphism}, with kernel $\LVLF[i-1]$, and we will thus have

 This will allow us to compare the local coordinates on~$\Stra$ and on~$\bdComp$.